knative-extensions/eventing-kafka/README.md

 ## Background / Status

-The Knative-Kafka project originated as an internal SAP implementation and was based on very early knative-eventing implementations.
+The Knative-kafka project originated as an internal SAP implementation and was based on very early knative-eventing implementations.
 At the time this meant kube-builder and the controller-runtime library were used for the foundation of the controller.
 This also predated any of the more recent duck-typing and